ArielAsh1/K-Means/README.md

-# K-Means Algorithm using python with numpy only
+# K-Means Algorithm using python with Numpy only

 you can see the locations of the centroids inside the clusters improve at each iteration
 <p float="left">